• IRIS Center

 Summary

-Although Cole has learned how to borrow when subtracting a greater from a lesser number, his teacher must continue to collect progress monitoring data to assess his performance on an ongoing basis.
+Although Cole has learned how to regroup when subtracting a greater from a lesser number, his teacher must continue to collect progress monitoring data to assess his performance on an ongoing basis.
 By collecting data, the teacher can make sure that Cole continues to apply this skill consistently and that Cole is not struggling with other skills.

 Print Friendly, PDF & Email